nextgenusfs/gene2product/README.md

 2) run `update-gene2product.py Gene2Products.new-names-passed.txt`
 3) do a Pull Request with your update

+#### Important:
+While a product definition may pass tbl2asn, it doesn't mean that the description is *great*.
+Please at least manually glance at the names/product deflines that are in the `Gene2Products.new-names-passed.txt` file prior to doing a PR, there are likely a few manual tweaks that can be quickly done to improve the product defline.

 #### Extra Credit:
 `funannotate annotate` will also produce a file named `Gene2Products.need-curating.txt`, these are names/deflines that need manual curation.
 If you manually curate these data, please validate that they pass tbl2asn prior to adding them to your PR.